Bolexzy/QUIZWHIZ/api/README.md

 # Purpose
-- Script in this directory handle the authentication backend and user questions
+- Script in this directory handles the authentication backend and user questions

 ## to start script in development
 - ```npm run start```